 What Is User Experience?

-User Experience is a broad discipline which has the goal of understanding the web users of a site and optimizing their online experience to be effortless and efficient.
+User Experience is a broad discipline that has the goal of understanding the web users of a site and optimizing their online experience to be effortless and efficient.

 However, the discipline of UX is often subject to common misunderstandings as Calgar Araz explains;